bichae9120/Official-Warning/README.md

 Conditional Notice:
 If no official response is received within 48 hours from the initial warning, the lack of engagement itself will be included in the forthcoming disclosure to media outlets and relevant parties.

+Time Limit for Official Response:
+Based on the notification sent on April 26, 2025, at 9:34 PM (KST), the 48-hour deadline will expire on:

+– April 28, 2025, 9:34 PM (KST)
+– April 28, 2025, 5:34 AM (PDT, San Francisco Time)

+If no official response is received by this time, the matter will proceed to external disclosure without further notice.